Christmas food deliveries are set to be even more popular this year, so booking your perfect Christmas delivery slot ahead of time is crucial.

 Delivery is free for orders over £100 booked between Monday and Thursday after 2pm.

-Customers will be delighted to know that budget supermarket Aldi are now trialling click and collect.
+Last year customers were delighted that budget supermarket Aldi was trialling click and collect.
 200 stores are expecting to offer this service by the time Christmas arrives.

 They offer free delivery all week from 6am-10pm, depending on the branch customers order from.
 There is a £40 minimum spend for this and this minimum spend is the same for Click and Collect customers.

 Iceland customers can also already book their Christmas delivery slot.
-Deliveries can be ordered for dates up to 24 December.
+Deliveries can be ordered for dates up to and including 24th December.

 And for those who spend more than £35, the delivery service is free of charge.

-And if you’d prefer to pick up your groceries in store, Iceland is also offering in-store same-day delivery.
-This is available until 24 December and is free when customers spend £25 or more.
+And if you’d prefer to pick up your groceries in store, Iceland has not yet released details in-store Click and Collect festive service.